trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

     return df
 ```
-This function can be applied to 2017, 2018, and 2019 dataframes.
+This function can be applied to 2017, 2018, and 2019 data frames.

 2017 Example:
 ```
 df17 = df17.apply(find_region, axis = 1)
 ```
-To determine the results of our imputation, we can consdier how many NaN values are in the 'Region' column.
+To determine the results of our imputation, we can consider how many NaN values are in the 'Region' column.
 ```
 print(df17.isna().sum())
 ```